Do you ever feel life is a constant barrage of negativity that threatens to overwhelm you?

 There’s nothing wrong with tools.
 They do what tools do.
 They help you get the job done better.
 But they’re only going to be as good as the person running the tool.
 It’s going to be the drive and passion and heart of the person using the tool that’s going to make the difference.

-My Gratitude Journal is a tool.
+My Gratitude Journal is a tool that I’ve created.
 It’s not a magic bullet that will change your life.
 But, if you’ve already committed to intentionally cultivate gratitude, it’s a tool that can help.